mohse-n/L7N_EtherLab/README.md

 cd ethercat
 ```
 ___
 **Note:** Be sure to apply the last option if have installed RTAI in /usr/realtime.
 If it's installed in a different directory, adjust the specified path accordingly.
 If you don't intend to compile RTAI codes at all, ignore this option.
 ___
+Make configure executable.
+```bash
+chmod +x configure
+```
+Configure the Makefile.
+___
 **Note:** We're going to use the modified Realtek8169 driver.
 Hence, the "--enable-r8169" option.
 ___
 **Note:** We're also going to write LXRT programs (RTAI in user space).Therefore, "--enable-rtdm".
 ___
 **Note:** See IgH EtherCAT Master 1.5.2 documentation for other options.
 ___
-Make configure executable.
-```bash
-chmod +x configure
-```
-Configure the Makefile.
 ```bash
 ./configure --enable-generic -–disable-8139too --enable-r8169 --enable-cycles --enable-rtdm --with-rtai-dir=/usr/realtime
 ```